Yobo123o/PolicyPilot/README.md

-# OSBA Policy Tool
+# OSBA PolicyPilot

-The OSBA Policy Tool is a Python application that processes Excel files to generate policy recommendations based on specified criteria.
+The PolicyPilot is a Python application that processes Excel files to generate policy recommendations based on specified criteria.
 It is designed for users interested in analyzing policy data efficiently.

 ## Features